Drafting for leasehold agreements that impose obligations on buyers and tenants to use the property in an environmentally conscious way.

-(d) generation and/or emission of Greenhouse Gases; and/or
+(d) generation and/ or emission of GHGs; and/or

 (e) other adverse environmental impacts.

-GHG Emissions means emissions of GHGs, each expressed as a total in units of Carbon Dioxide Equivalent (CO2e) and from all sources, categorised as Scope 1, 2 and 3 Emissions.
+GHG Emissions means emissions of GHGs, each expressed as a total in units of Carbon Dioxide Equivalent (CO2e) and from all sources, classified as Scope 1, 2 and 3 Emissions.

 Net Negative means that the aggregate of the [Landlord, Tenant and the Manco]’s actions to reduce their GHG Emissions and remove them from the atmosphere exceeds their unabated GHG Emissions.

-Net Zero Target Plan means a plan [as agreed by the Landlord / Tenant / Manco] to deliver the Net Zero Target and to remain Net Negative thereafter that:
+Net Zero Transition Plan means a plan [as agreed by the Landlord, Tenant and the Manco] to deliver the Net Zero Target and to remain Net Negative thereafter that:

-(ii) sets interim GHG Emission reduction targets, split into Scope 1, 2 and 3 Emissions, that are aligned with the Paris Agreement goal of limiting global temperature increase to 1.5°C above pre-industrial levels [and that result in annual reductions of GHG Emissions of at least 7%];
+(b) sets interim GHG Emission reduction targets that are aligned with the Paris Agreement goal of limiting global temperature increase to 1.5°C above pre-industrial levels [and that result in annual reductions of GHG Emissions of at least 7%];

-(iii) links executive remuneration to the achievement of the interim targets; and
+(c) links executive remuneration to achieving the interim targets;

-Offset Provider means a provider of carbon credits or voluntary emission reduction credits that relate to:
+Offset Provider means a provider of carbon credits or voluntary emission reduction credits for:

-(ii) a United Nations Framework Convention on Climate Change (UNFCCC) clean development mechanism (CDM) [or [successor/ equivalent] UNFCCC mechanism] project.
+(b) a UNFCCC clean development mechanism (CDM) [or [successor/ equivalent] UNFCCC mechanism] project.

 Offsetting Strategy means a plan [as agreed by the Landlord, Tenant and the Manco] specifying:

-(i) the verified credits from a recognised Offset Provider that may be used by the [Landlord] [Tenant] [Manco] to offset [its/their] Residual Emissions;
+(a) the verified credits from a recognised Offset Provider that may be used by [Landlord] [Tenant] [Manco] to offset [its/ their] Residual Emissions;

-[(iv) the impact of the relevant offsetting projects on a just transition and wider social and ecological goals.].
+(d) the impact of the relevant offsetting projects on a just transition and wider social and environmental goals.

-Residual Emissions means the GHG Emissions measured in Carbon Dioxide Equivalent, that are emitted after all reasonable efforts have been made by the Landlord, Tenant and the Manco to reduce GHG Emissions.
+Residual Emissions means the GHG Emissions that are emitted after all reasonable efforts have been made by the Landlord, Tenant and the Manco to reduce GHG Emissions.

-Scope 1, 2 and 3 Emissions means the three classifications of emissions in The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 as updated from time to time.
+Scope 1, 2 and 3 Emissions means the three classifications of emissions in The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 as updated periodically.